righ/d2a/README.rst

 :0.0.6:

-  - Fixed a bug that abstract model become the target.
+  - Fixed a bug that abstract models become the targets.
   - Deleted `install_requires`.

 :0.0.7: